Satellite Parts and Components Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Satellite Parts and Components Market Research FAQs

-The Satellite Parts and Components Market size is expected to reach USD 244.93 billion in 2024 and grow at a CAGR of 9.73% to reach USD 389.69 billion by 2029.
+The Global Satellite Parts and Components Market size is expected to reach USD 272.58 billion in 2025 and grow at a CAGR of 8.91% to reach USD 417.72 billion by 2030.

-General Dynamics, Lockheed Martin Corporation, Northrop Grumman Corporation, Thales and The Boeing Company are the major companies operating in the Satellite Parts and Components Market.
+General Dynamics, Lockheed Martin Corporation, Northrop Grumman Corporation, Thales and The Boeing Company are the major companies operating in the Global Satellite Parts and Components Market.

-In the Satellite Parts and Components Market, the LEO segment accounts for the largest share by orbit class.
+In the Global Satellite Parts and Components Market, the LEO segment accounts for the largest share by orbit class.

-In 2023, the Satellite Parts and Components Market size was estimated at USD 218.08 billion.
-The report covers the Satellite Parts and Components Market historical market size for years: 2017, 2018, 2019, 2020, 2021, 2022 and 2023.
-The report also forecasts the Satellite Parts and Components Market size for years: 2024, 2025, 2026, 2027, 2028 and 2029.
+In 2025, the Global Satellite Parts and Components Market size was estimated at 272.58 billion.
+The report covers the Global Satellite Parts and Components Market historical market size for years: 2017, 2018, 2019, 2020, 2021, 2022, 2023 and 2024.
+The report also forecasts the Global Satellite Parts and Components Market size for years: 2025, 2026, 2027, 2028, 2029 and 2030.

-Satellite Parts and Components Industry Report
+Satellite Parts and Components Market Research